-Among other places, Bethany has performed as a soloist and collaborative artist in New York, Nashville, London, Mexico City, Odessa, and Istanbul.
+Among other places, Bethany has performed as a soloist and collaborative artist in Philadelphia, New York, Nashville, London, Mexico City, Odessa, and Istanbul.
 She has accompanied performances of oboist József Kiss, violinist Stephen Clapp, cellist Anne Martindale Williams, and the Crossing Choir and has served as staff pianist for the Crescendo Summer Institute in eastern Hungary since 2008.
 With violinist Samuel Nebyu, she recorded a collection of works by composers of African descent, released in 2017 by BCM&D Records.
 Bethany is principal pianist for the Lancaster Symphony Orchestra and a faculty member at the Csehy Summer School of Music.